sunny-panchal/personal-site/app/data/markdown/project/risotto-stone.md

 Overall the project was quite successful as a basic proof-of-concept and I was even able to get it monitor a whole cooking session -- and yes, the risotto turned out delicious!
-There are many things that could be improved and I'd love extend its capabilities in the future.
+There are many things that could be improved and I'd love to extend its capabilities in the future.
 For instance, the classes and examples it can currently detect are quite basic and could easily be improved by collecting more data.
 It would be neat to add some more fine-grained object-level labels to the 'adding_ingredients' class to get the model to detect what exactly is being added.
 I also haven't tested the model's generalization to people its never seen and new kitchen environments so if any of you try it out, I'd love